 This feature is useful in a variety of situations:

-- Timing's web app only shows aggregate app usage, without details on which apps, documents and websites were used.
-With the Entry-O-Matic, you can quickly "annotate" that app usage with time entries.
+- For example, Timing's web app only shows aggregate app usage, without details on which apps, documents and websites were used.
+With the Entry-O-Matic, you can quickly provide additional detail that also shows up in the web app.

 - Go to the "Review" screen.

 - Select the project you would like to generate time entries for.

 - Click the "Create Time Entries" button on the right of the activity list.

 If that button is not present, you can also find a "Entry-O-Matic" item in the "Edit" menu.

 - Enter your desired time entry details and Entry-O-Matic options (see below).

 - Preview the effects via the timeline (if shown) and the descriptions in the "Entry-O-Matic" dialog.

 - Press "Create Time Entries".
 If you need to undo your change, you can always do so by pressing ⌘-Z.